sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Explore CSS-in-JS libraries like Emotion or Styled Components ○ Learn about CSS modules and their benefits
         ○ Use Sass for advanced styling
-        ○ Material-UI Framework: Leverage Material-UI for pre-designed components and consistent theming
+        ○ Material-UI Framework: Leverage Material-UI for pre-designed components and consistent theming (in detail)
     • Performance Optimization (Intro):
         ○ Understand the basics of React.memo for optimizing component rendering (details in Advanced Track)